An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Applications

-\begin{proof} Let $\TT$ be the $\W_2$ OT map from $\eta$ to $\nu$, which is known to exist following \cite[Thm.\ 1.22]{santambrogio2015optimal} (see also \cite{brenier1987decomposition}).
-Since $\nu = \TT_\sharp\eta$ and both measures have finite variance, $\TT\in L^2_\eta(\R ^d; \R ^d)$.
-Therefore, by the density condition \eqref{eq:density_hmtn}, $\lim _{n\to \infty}{\rm dist}_{L^2}(\TT,\hmT^n) =0$.
-Hence, by Theorem \ref{lem:wplp} (stability of Wasserstein distances), and Theorem~\ref{thm:abstract-error} (our abstract framework), we have for all $p\in [1,2]$ and all $n\in \mathbb{N}$ that $ \W_p(\hnu^n, \nu) \leq {\rm dist}_{L^2}(\hT^n, \TT). $ Passing to the limit $n\to \infty$, the right hand side of the inequality vanishes due to the density assumption yielding the desired result. \end{proof} We emphasize once more that the fact that we choose $\TT$ to be the $\W_2$-OT map is independent of the choice of $\W_p$ with $p\in [1,2]$ in \eqref{eq:abst_opt}, and any $L^2$ map $\TT$ with $\TT_{\sharp}\eta = \nu$ would have worked.
+Passing to the limit $n\to \infty$, the right hand side vanishes yielding the desired result. \end{proof} We emphasize once more that the fact that we choose $\TT$ to be the $\W_2$-OT map is independent of the choice of $\W_p$ with $p\in [1,2]$ in \eqref{eq:abst_opt}, and any $L^2_\eta$ map $\TT$ with $\TT_{\sharp}\eta = \nu$ would have worked.
 Density properties such as \eqref{eq:density_hmtn} are known for many families of functions.
 For example, using standard density results for polynomials, splines, and neural networks in $L^2$, we immediately get the following corollary. \begin{corollary} Consider $\nu, \eta \in \PP(\Omega)$ with finite variances.
-Then, in the following cases, $\hnu_n$ as defined in \eqref{eq:abst_opt_theta} converges to $\nu$ in $\W_p$ for all $p\in [1,2]$: \begin{enumerate} \item $\Omega =[0,1]^d$ or $\R ^d$ and $\hmT ^n$ are polynomials of degree $\leq n$. \item $\Omega = [0,1]^d$ and $\hmT^n$ are $m$-th degree tensor product splines of a fixed degree $m\geq 0$ with $n^d$ knots (a tensor-product grid). \item $\Omega = [0,1]^d$ and $\hmT^n$ are feed-forward neural networks with at least one layer, $n$ weights, ReLU activation functions. \item $\Omega = \R^d$ and $\hmT^n$ are feed-forward neural networks with at least four layers, $n$ weights, and ReLU activation functions. \end{enumerate} \end{corollary} \begin{proof} Each statement follows from $L^2$ density results of the form of \eqref{eq:density_hmtn} for the corresponding approximation class existing in the literature.
-For polynomials (Statement~\ref{conv_dense:pol}) see \cite{canuto1982approximation, ernst2012convergence, xiu2010numerical}.
-For splines (Statement~\ref{conv_dense:spline}), this is a consequence of the density of continuous functions in $L^2(\Omega)$, and the density of piecewise constant functions in $ C^0(\Omega)$.
-For neural networks~(Statement \ref{conv_dense:nn}) with \(\Omega = [0,1]^d\), we use the approximation of H{\"o}lder continuous functions by neural networks \cite{shen2020deep}, and the density of H{\"o}lder continuous functions in $L^2(\Omega)$.
-When \(\Omega = \R^d\), we prove density of four-layer ReLU networks in \(L^p_\eta (\R^d)\) in Theorem~\ref{thm:nn_unbounded_approx} below. \end{proof}
+Then, in the following cases, $\hnu^n$ as defined in \eqref{eq:abst_opt_theta} converges to $\nu$ in $\W_p$ for all $p\in [1,2]$: